dwisiswant0/BitslerBOT/README.md

 ```
 $ php bitsler.php
 ```

+## Help
+If you are still confused, please go to the [Wiki page](https://github.com/dwisiswant0/BitslerBOT/wiki) or [open the issue](https://github.com/dwisiswant0/BitslerBOT/issues).

 ## License
 **BitslerBOT** is licensed under the MIT.
 Take a look at the [LICENSE](https://github.com/dwisiswant0/BitslerBOT/blob/master/LICENSE) for more information.